 Reading OBD codes and understanding their meaning is easy once you've inserted your scanner and look ip the meanings of the individual digits on your code.

 OBD codes can be a little bit daunting, and understandably so.
-They’re full of seemingly random letters and numbers that tell you something about what your car is doing wrong; not exactly fun, right?
+They’re full of seemingly random letters and numbers that tell you something about what your car is doing wrong.